Vince Power: Biography

-He is a controversial figure in the UK music scene, and has a reputation for his hands on approach to business, spotting gaps in the market and quickly moving into them.
-He has earned the nickname 'The Godfather of Gigs'.

-In 1982 he opened The Mean Fiddler on the site of an old boxing gym in Harlesden.
-The venue quickly gained a reputation for its Irish music nights, showcasing new bands such as The Pogues and Billy Bragg.
-Within five years The Mean Fiddler was staging high-profile gigs by artists such as Roy Orbison, who played his last UK gig there in 1987, and Johnny Cash.
+Power was seen by some as a controversial figure and he was impatient to change the way the British live music scene, of the time was organised.
+His hands on business approach gave him easy access to agents and musicians.
+He developed a skill of spotting niche gaps in the market that saw him outpace his competitors.
+Building his reputation he formed productive relationships with brewers and financiers and he was to earn the affectionate nickname of 'The Godfather of Gigs'.
+His venue quickly gained a reputation for its Irish music nights, showcasing new bands such as The Pogues and Billy Bragg.
+Within five years The Mean Fiddler was staging high-profile gigs with big name artists such as Roy Orbison, who was to play his last ever UK gig there, in 1987.

-By the late 1980s it had become a showcase venue for new and established talent within the capital's expanding live music scene.
-It was the springboard for expansion into other venues and bars and created an opportunity for Mean Fiddler Group, with Power at the helm, to enter the UK outdoor music festival market.
+By the late 1980s, it had become a showcase venue for new and established talent within the capital's expanding live music scene.
+It was the springboard for expansion into other venues and bars and created an opportunity for the Mean Fiddler Group (MFG) with Power at the helm, to dominate the UK outdoor music festival market.
+He acquired the Finsbury Park Astoria, the Kentish Town Forum, the Highbury Garage, the Camden Jazz Café and the Subterania in London.
+Aside from the Reading and Leeds festival, the organisation also promoted the London Fleadh, Glasgow Gig On The Green and the Homelands dance festivals.
+Then in 2001, Home a multi storey venue, in Leicester Square was purchased for £18.5m.

-Power moved to London at the age of 15 and resides there with his eight children.